Bardigiano

 Local Risk Level: endangered

-Mountain horse breed from Italy
+Draft horse breed from Germany

 For my project Forgotten Horses I am still missing a few German breeds on my list.
 Travelling is proving difficult this year, so I have chosen a rather short and rather spontaneous tour.
 Combined with a short family mini-holiday at the Haflinger stud farm in Meura, an extended trip to Thuringia seemed the perfect choice.
 On the way to Thuringia and back I organised some photo sessions with rare and endangered horse breeds.
 In late October the Thuringian Forest with its colourful trees is the perfect setting for such photo shoots.